 While there are a few options for train trips through Amtrak from Dallas to nearby areas via Eddie Bernice Johnson Union Station, if you want to go straight to Houston the average train from Dallas to Houston will take just under 4 hours and will cost from $30-$50.

 Thinking about moving to Houston, TX?
 Our top-rated company will give you a smooth and stress-free relocation!
-Reach out to Brothers Moving & Storage at 469-000-0000 for a free estimate!
+Reach out to the Dallas long distance movers at Brothers Moving & Storage at 469-772-4708 for a free estimate!